-RCTC receives funding from several sources.
-Nearly every project and program relies upon a mix of funding sources.
-Federal, state, and local revenues, including Measure A, generally account for approximately 70% of RCTC's revenues.
+RCTC receives formula funding from several sources.
+Nearly every project and program is funded with a mix of federal, state, and local revenues.
+Measure A generally accounts for approximately 70% of RCTC revenues.
 Other financing sources such as debt proceeds and transfers in from other funds may be significant in years when the issuance of long-term debt is anticipated.